Make money with Google Ads... just like me!

 attention on the past falls away.
 The individual's energy can then be

 fully focused on their present life.
-As Finkelstein put it, "the
+As Finkelstein put it,

-similarities between [the past and present personalities] that are
+"the similarities between [the past and present

-negative must be unlearned... the ones that are positive should be
+personalities] that are negative must be unlearned... the ones that

-cherished" (p.
-91) In Laird's case, this freed her to put more
+In Laird's case, this freed her to put more

 attention on her child and on her singing career.
 As she quite rightly